M.S. Mechanical and Aerospace Engineering, UC Davis 2016

 B.S.
 Physics, UC Santa Cruz 2012

 John received his bachelor's degree in physics at the University of California, Santa Cruz in 2012, where he focused on astroparticle physics.
 From the summer of 2010 until his graduation, he worked with the Fermi Gamma-ray Space Telescope to study very high energy photons.
-He has worked as a software engineer at two startups in the Bay Area, developing systems to provide science curriculum to K-12 students.
+He has worked as a software engineer at several startups, developing systems to provide science curriculum to K-12 students and reduce household food waste.